corigne/dot-neovim/README.md

   i. `git clone git@github.com:corigne/dot-neovim.git ~/.config/nvim`
   or
   ii. `github.com/corigne/dot-neovim.git ~/.config/nvim`
-2. Run `nvim +PackerInstall +qa` to install all associated plugins.
+2. Run `nvim +PackerInstall` to install all associated plugins.
+   You may recieve errors if you did not have any plugins installed, but this is okay.
+Acknowledge the errors and allow Packer to install the plugins.
 If everything works this may take some time.
+   If you already had plugins installed with Packer, you may be prompted to remove the plugin directories for those old plugins.
+   During the Packer install, you may also get an error about TSUpdate not being a valid command, this is also okay.
+Just keep going.
-3. Start neovim ( Just run: `nvim` ) and you should be prepared to program in *most* commons languages.
+4. Restart neovim ( Just run: `nvim again` ) and allow Treesitter to install the various things it needs to run.
-  i.
-(Except Java; we don't serve your kind here.)
+   **Note:** I include some common languages for TS, but you may want to modity the treesitter config in lua/settings/plugins.lua to add additional language compatibility, then restart with `nvim +TSUpdate`.
+5. Install any LSP's you might want to use with `:Mason`

 ## Keybinds